Sphingomonas yanoikuyae: Environment

 Due to S. yanoikuyae’s ability to survive in conditions of low concentrations of nutrients, this bacteria has been found in various environments, ranging from terrestrial to aqueous habitats.
 Not only this, but S. yanoikuyae has also been found in a few locations contaminated by toxic compounds, such as pentachlorophenol, PCBs, herbicides, and creosote, and immediately displayed their versatility when researchers discovered that it utilized one or more of the contaminants as their carbon sources.
 Additionally, S. yanoikuyae can degrade monosaccharides, polysachharides, and disaccharides.
 In regards to their unique bio-degradative and biosynthetic abilities, S. yanoikuyae are potential candidates to possibly be used in future biotechnological applications, such as bioremediation of environmental contaminants.
 This is significant as its metabolic mechanisms can be utilized in bioremediation and food technology.
 This means that while S. yanoikuyae has been found in Papua New Guinea and marine sediments off the ocean floor of the South China Sea, it will likely be cultured from its habitats and transferred to various environments.

-Phenotypic and Genetic Characteristics
+Phenotypic and genetic characteristics

-S. yanoikuyae’s genome size is approximately 5,353,044 base pairs, the bacteria stains Gram-negative, has a G+C content of 64.3%, and is non-motile.
+Sphingomonas yanoikuyae’s genome size is approximately 5,353,044 base pairs, the bacteria stains Gram-negative, has a G+C content of 64.3%, and is non-motile.
 This bacteria has a pH optima of 6.8, but can survive in pH conditions ranging from 6.0 to 9.0.
 Additionally, its temperature optima is 28𝇈C, with a range of 13𝇈C-30𝇈C, and it is a slight halophilic (2-5% NaCl).